-I. INSTALLATION-MECHANICAL
+I. INSTALLATION - MECHANICAL

-Read these instructions thoroughly before installing and operating your PACO Type L Centrifugal Pump.
+All installations should be performed by personnel experienced with the placement, connection, and alignment of pumping equipment.
+The following instructions are general in nature, and may not deal with the specifics of your installation.
+Read these instructions thoroughly before installing and operating your PACO Type KP Double Suction Centrifugal Split Case Pump.
 Successful operation depends on careful attention to the procedures described in Sections I, II, III and IV of this manual.
 Keep this instruction manual handy for future use.